top of page

 What are cluster flies?

-Cluster flies, also known as blow flies, are a type of fly that typically enters homes and buildings in large numbers during the autumn, seeking a warm place to spend the winter.
+Cluster flies are a type of fly that typically enters homes and buildings in large numbers during the autumn, seeking a warm place to spend the winter.

 What do cluster flies look like?